kminer-uofu/employeemanagementsystem/README.md

 # employeemanagementsystem

 This is a node and express server employee management system, it is designed to be able to enter employees and managers with the designated positions.
-You can add, update, and delete them however you choose.
+You can add, update, and view them however you choose.

 ## Examples